Zal0/ZGB/README.md

 Luckily you can overcome these limitations by using your preferred pixel art software and then export your data as a spritesheet

-It is important that you create a .meta and at least indicate the sprite dimensions (or it will be exported as a single sprite)
+As with gbr sprites a .meta file can be created to pass arguments to png2asset.
+Contrary to gbr sprites this .meta file won't be created automatically so it is important that you create a it and at least indicate the sprite dimensions (or it will be exported as a single sprite)
 ```
 -sw 32 -sh 16
 ```
+Check the png2asset params [here](https://gbdk-2020.github.io/gbdk-2020/docs/api/docs_toolchain_settings.html#png2mtspr-settings)
 </details>

 <details>